Afro-descendants of Latin America: Selected Resources

 Source: Compiled by CRS.

-Various international organizations have also issued declarations and conventions concerning Afro- descendants’ human rights (Table 3).
-In 2017, several UN groups began work on a draft “Declaration on the Promotion and Full Respect of the Human Rights of People of African Descent.”
+Various international organizations have issued declarations and conventions concerning Afro-descendants' human rights (Table 3).
+In 2024, a UN working group reported on its ongoing work drafting a "Declaration on the Promotion and Full Respect of the Human Rights of People of African Descent."

 Table 3.
-International Declarations and Conventions regarding Human Rights of Afro-
+Selected International Declarations and Conventions regarding Human Rights of Afro-descendants of Latin America

 Date adopted